 Plotting API

-Graphical displays are a powerful tool for providing informative vizual summaries of the result of a given Bayesian inference procedure for a univariate density.
+Graphical displays are a powerful tool for providing informative visual summaries of the result of a given Bayesian inference procedure for a univariate density.
 BayesDensity makes it easy to plot posterior summaries for $f$ using the results from Markov chain Monte Carlo sampling or variational inference through its extensions for the Makie.jl and Plots.jl packages.

 In addition to documenting the plotting-related public API, this page also showcases the plotting capabilities of the BayesDensityCore package through examples.
 Although we will not delve deep into implementational details here, some familiarity with Makie.jl or Plots.jl is an advantage when reading this part of the documentation.